2009 Volkswagen Passat Wagon Performance

 Though both engines put out comparable horsepower, the main difference between the two motors can be seen in gas mileage.
-According to the Environmental Protection Agency (EPA), the base four-cylinder model maintains a city/highway fuel economy of 21/29 miles per gallon, while the all-wheel-drive model is rated at 16/24.
+According to the Environmental Protection Agency (EPA), the base four-cylinder model maintains a city/highway fuel economy of 21/29 mpg, while the all-wheel-drive model is rated at 16/24 mpg.

 Handling and Braking

 Test drivers seem generally pleased with the Volkswagen Passat Wagon's handling abilities.
-Most were more concerned with VW's electronically assisted steering system, which had mixed reviews because it pairs the Passat's sporty chassis with gliding luxury car steering.
-Standard on every Passat Wagon is a fully independent MacPherson strut front and multilink rear suspension.
-Regardless of whether you buy the front-wheel drive, or full-time all-wheel drive 4Motion (only available with the 3.6-liter V6 engine), reviewers enjoy the car's excellent all-around handling in comparison to other cars in its class.
+Most were more concerned with VW's electronically assisted steering system.
+The system had mixed reviews because it pairs the Passat's sporty chassis with gliding luxury car steering.
+Standard on every Passat Wagon is a fully-independent MacPherson strut front and multilink rear suspension.
+Regardless of whether you buy the front-wheel drive, or all-wheel drive 4Motion (only available with the 3.6-liter V6 engine), reviewers enjoy the car's excellent all-around handling in comparison to other cars in its class.
 All Passat Wagons come standard with four-wheel disc brakes and an anti-lock brake system.